 A10: Since the Los Gatos Meadows facility closed Sept.
 30, 2019, Front Porch has provided on-site property management and security, ensuring the campus remains safe from fire, trespassing, vandalism, and illegal dumping.
 In addition, ongoing maintenance has been provided as needed.
 Front Porch has erected a perimeter fence around the main campus and has posted no trespassing signs.
-We do not anticipate demolishing our existing facilities until we have been granted land use approval for the rebuild proposal.
+We do not anticipate demolishing the existing facilities until we have been granted land use approval to rebuild the community.